 It's Christmas So We'll Stop by Frightened Rabbit

-The world lost one of its finest, most articulate and sardonically humourous songwriters in Scott Hutchison earlier this year, and It’s Christmas So We’ll Stop is as apt a way as any to celebrate his life as 2018 comes to a close.
+The world lost one of its finest, most articulate and sardonically humourous songwriters in Scott Hutchison back in 2018, and It’s Christmas So We’ll Stop is as apt a way as any to celebrate his life as another year comes to a close.
 A call to arms to end our bickering at least for the day, and perhaps even extend the amnesty to New Year, this decade-old track has become no less handsome with age.